Terraria: Post-release updates

 The fourth major update, 1.4 (or Journey's End), was released by Re-Logic on May 16, 2020.
 With the update, tModLoader received official support from Re-Logic after its addition to Steam as free downloadable content.
 The 1.4 update introduced new items, enemies, biomes and gameplay elements, including "master" and "journey" difficulty modes.
 The update became available on Switch in January 2022.
 Despite announcing that the 1.4 update would be the final update for the game, Re-Logic has continued developing it.
 Spinks said that "there is so much demand it makes it hard to move on".

 Since then, the "final update" announcement has become a meme in the Terraria community.
 A March 2021 update added direct support for resource packs, worlds, and character sharing through the Steam Workshop.
 In November 2021, a crossover update added content from the survival game Don't Starve Together (which received Terraria-themed content in return).
-A "Labor of Love" update, released on September 28, 2022, added several quality-of-life features to the game.
+The 1.4.4 "Labor of Love" update, released on September 28, 2022, added several quality-of-life features to the game.
 Palworld announced a collaboration with Terraria in November 2024.

 On the April Fools' Day of 2024, an early version of Terraria became available on Steam in a separate branch titled Terraria Undeluxe Edition, with another branch coming in May that contained the 1.1 update, dubbed the "First Final Update".
+Announced in late 2022, the 1.4.5 update was released on January 27, 2026, featuring crossover content from Palworld and Dead Cells.
+On May 17, 2026, Re-Logic confirmed the upcoming 1.4.6 update and stated that development will continue beyond the update, dropping the previous notions of a "final update".

 Reception

 Terraria received "generally favorable" reviews, according to the review aggregator website Metacritic.
 Gamasutra listed it as one of the best indie games of 2011.
 It had over a million reviews on Steam in 2022, maintaining its status as an "overwhelmingly positive" game.
 Terraria was nominated as the "best independently published game" for The Daily Telegraph video game awards in 2011.
 Famitsu reviewers commended the game's versions for PlayStation 3 and PlayStation 4.

 Reviewers have praised Terrarias gameplay.
 Its exploration has been positively received, and Nathan Meunier of IGN said that "the drive to explore every nook and cranny of the landscape kicks in right away".
 Writing for GameSpot, Britton Peele also praised its large world, and Tom Mc Shea commended its boss battles.
 Kevin Schaller of GameRevolution praised the smooth transition between day and night.

 Terrarias replayability was praised by Jeffrey deMelo of TouchArcade and Ben Reeves of Game Informer; Christian Donlan saw the game as "an extremely enjoyable one" for Eurogamer, praising its inclusion of an in-game map.
 Its large amount of content has been praised by Mc Shea and Peele.
 Meunier and Mc Shea enjoyed the game's crafting options, but Phill Cameron of Eurogamer disliked its intricacy.